 Fung Shing Restaurant was first established in 1954 serving sumptuous dishes originated in Shunde, China.
 Also a popular place for dim sum, the restaurant is the best place to sample specialty dishes such as Deep-fried Milk Pudding – a semi-solid form of milk deep-fried with egg white, cornstarch and other fillings.

 Address: G/F, 30 Leighton Road, Causeway Bay

-Go through the subway outside Cosmopolitan Hotel to Morrison Hill Road, then cross the road to Leighton Road (8-min walk from the hotel)
+Go through the subway outside Dorsett Wanchai Hotel to Morrison Hill Road, then cross the road to Leighton Road (8-min walk from the hotel)

 Only a few restaurants in Wan Chai could offer panoramic views of Happy Valley, Wan Chai and Victoria Harbor.
 This Australian restaurant famous for its prime steak and other delicate dishes also has a patio at the rooftop that guarantees to take your breath away.
 Pick your favorite glass on its fine wine list and conclude your evening with the island’s night view.

 Address: 31/F, The Hennessy, 256 Hennessy Road ,Wan Chai